shehand/swimming-pool-res/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Project Scope

+The user has a swimming pool which is too hard to manage via a single person.
+Normally user has to store data on swimming pool bookings, user registered details to check whether he is a regular customer or not and as well as pool calendar to store swimming pool sessions or sometimes bookings also.
+Pool bookings can be happened in two ways.
+One is online (but at this moment customers will use phone calls to book pool) and other is come to the pool and book.